 Q: What is the significance of the photo of Muhammad Ali and Sonny Liston?

-A: The photo is iconic because it captures a pivotal moment in boxing history, symbolizing Ali's rise to prominence and the controversial nature of his victory over Liston.
+A: The photo is iconic because it captures a central moment in boxing history, symbolizing Ali's rise to prominence and the controversial nature of his victory over Liston.
 It represents a shift in cultural attitudes and the emergence of Ali as a global icon.

 Q: Was the Ali-Liston fight fixed?